The Breathtaking Pyrénées: Full of Whispered Stories

 We crossed the path of many sheep.
 They provided little surprise or entertainment.

 The second surprise worked both ways.
 We heard a startled snort.
 A huge hog stuck his head through the cloud curtain.
 Our eyes met.
 We jumped.
 He jumped.
 He squealed and crashed into the brush.
 We listened to his protests as they died in the distance.
-His fear was greater than ours; he sought to avoid the fate of a Spanish chorizo.
+His fear was greater than ours; he sought to avoid the future of a Spanish chorizo.

 Localized map showing paths between St-Jean-Pied-de-Port and Roncesvalles.
 Note the ridge above (east) of Valcarlos that we are following (Via Traiana) and the gentler pass occupied by Valcarlos.
 Modified image courtesy of Google Earth.